IPA-CAPSA: The Inter-Regional Visiting Psychoanalytic Scholars Fund

 9. The IPA Board has set aside $50,000 of its income in 2014 to fund those events, which are most likely to achieve CAPSA’s aims.
 Roughly one-third of this funding will be allocated to each IPA region.

 a) The CAPSA programme will fund the economy-class transportation costs only of those speakers invited to CAPSA events.

 b) It will also fund translation costs up to $1,500 per event, and in certain cases the costs of video conferencing up to $1,000 per event.
 Those organizing the event must fund other costs associated with it, including any hotel and subsistence costs, or other expenses, such as honoraria (if wished), of invited speakers.

 c) It will finally fund up to an additional $250, which an applicant may bid for to spend on event publicity, provided that Committee agrees in advance to the proposed publicity activity and its cost in advance.

 d) It is expected that each such visit will cost between $750 and $2000 in travel costs, and an event may propose more than one such speaker.
 It is anticipated that an individual event may propose up to three invited speakers, costing up to $5000 in travel costs, but each event will be considered on its merits, and this figure will not be considered a limit.

 10. Application Forms for funding in 2014 (or any queries related to them) should be sent to Mike Tilley at the IPA Central Office email Mike@ipa.org.uk

 Development of an Application Form

-13. When received in the IPA Central Office, Application Forms will be sent to the entire CAPSA Committee for a decision.
-If required, the Chair will engage in a dialogue with the event organiser with the aim of developing the details for the event, and possibly modifying the Application Form.
+11. When received in the IPA Central Office, Application Forms will be sent to the entire CAPSA Committee for a decision.
+If necessary, the Chair or regional co-chair will engage in a dialogue with the event organizer with the aim of developing the details for the event, and possibly modifying the Application Form.